nicoalba/spectro-assignment/writing-assignment.md

 # Debug Operations in Kubernetes

 `kubectl` is the command-line interface (CLI) tool used to interact with and manage Kubernetes (K8s) clusters.
-With `kubectl`, you can commmunicate with the K8s API server and execute commands against a K8s cluster to deploy applications, manage resources, or view logs.
+With `kubectl`, you can communicate with the K8s API server and execute commands against a K8s cluster to deploy applications, manage resources, or view logs.

-`kubectl` is also an essential tool for dianogosing and debugging issues with your applications.
+`kubectl` is also an essential tool for diagnosing and debugging issues with your applications.
 With `kubectl`, you can access and investigate pod status, configurations, and container logs.
 For advanced users, you can even attach temporary debugging containers to running workloads.

 This guide outlines the most common `kubectl` commands and a recommended workflow for effective troubleshooting.